bdaiinstitute/spot_ros2/examples/simple_arm_motion/README.md

     bosdyn.client.util.authenticate(robot)
     robot.time_sync.wait_for_sync()
 ```
 If you want to ensure you only communicate with the robot via the ROS2 driver (which is not necessary, but may simplify your life and ensures all robot commands can be echoed on ROS topics, are caught in ros bags, etc), the best way to do so is to ensure that you never call `authenticate` in any other program.
 That is done by the Spot driver, which should be the only piece of code that communicates with the robot.
-All other programs communicate with the Spot driver.
+All other programs communicate with the Spot driver via ROS2.
 Therefore, we replace the pieces of code that talk directly to Spot with their ROS counterparts:
 ```python
     node = Node('arm_simple')
     tf_listener = TFListenerWrapper('arm_simple_tf', wait_for_transform = [ODOM_FRAME_NAME,